A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: Results

-Our analysis can also be used to investigate the trade off between the limiting magnitude and the cadence.
+Our analysis can also be used to investigate the trade-off between the limiting magnitude and the cadence.
 We find that the image depth plays a larger role than the cadence on the total yield.
 The results indicate that changing the cadence from two weeks to four weeks produces the same yield if we increase the image depth by about 0.4 magnitudes.
 Thus, a deeper survey can provide a better yield even with less frequent observations.
 However, such a survey is more likely to miss the peak of the SN, and will often have fewer observations by the time follow-up resources get triggered.
+This can be a large downside, as the quality of the resulting H$_0$ measurements improve significantly if the SN is detected before it peaks.
+Future surveys, such as the Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST), are anticipated to have substantially deeper limiting magnitudes compared to our survey, potentially indicating a significantly larger detection rate over a similar sample of lenses.

 Figure \ref{fig:skymap_wfd} shows the expected yearly detection rate in our survey for a variety of limiting magnitudes.
-This figure also includes the values expected if the Rubin observatory were used instead of LCO for this survey, which reaches deeper limiting magnitudes.
-In practice, Rubin observatory will not cover much of our source list due to the sky locations of our systems.
-The sky coverage of Rubin compared to our survey and the masterlens catalog can be seen in Figure \ref{fig:skymap_wfd}.
+This figure also includes the values expected if the Rubin observatory were used instead of LCO for this survey, reaching deeper limiting magnitudes.
+In practice, Rubin observatory will not cover much of our source list due to the locations on the sky of our systems.
+The sky coverage of Rubin compared to our survey and the masterlens catalog can be seen in the bottom panel of Figure \ref{fig:skymap_wfd}.
 In addition to the number of detections per year, this figure includes the Poisson probability of getting a detection in one year of the LCOLSS survey for each magnitude.
 The uncertainties shown are estimated to be $60\%$ of the detection rate, which is dominated by the uncertainty on the supernova rates.
-The uncertainty goes up at fainter magnitudes because the detection rate goes up as we become sensitive to fainter supernovae.
-The uncertainty on our detection efficiency curves is not included in the uncertainties here, as it is expected to be much less than the uncertainty on the supernova rates.
+This is determined as the average rate on the SN rates, combined with uncertainties on the magnifications and spectroscopic redshifts.
+The uncertainties on other quantities are not included here, as they are small enough compared to the uncertainties on the underlying SN rates that they only cause minimal increases to the final uncertainties.